-Anthem Blue Cross and Blue Shield Launches Virtual Dental Care Program to Enhance Patient Access to Oral Health Services during COVID-19 Pandemic
+Anthem Blue Cross and Blue Shield Launches Virtual Dental Care Program to Enhance Patient Access to Oral Health Services During COVID-19 Pandemic

 This online and mobile-enabled care is compliant with the Health Insurance Portability and Accountability Act (HIPAA) and requires no travel or appointments, offering consumers privacy and security while helping them stay home and flatten the curve of COVID-19.

-Anthem Blue Cross and Blue Shield is the trade name of Rocky Mountain Hospital and Medical Service, Inc. HMO products underwritten by HMO Colorado, Inc. Independent licensees of the Blue Cross and Blue Shield Association.
-ANTHEM is a registered trademark of Anthem Insurance Companies, Inc. Additional information about Anthem Blue Cross and Blue Shield in Colorado is available at www.anthem.com.
-Also, follow us on Twitter at www.twitter.com/anthemBCBS and on Facebook at www.facebook.com/AnthemBlueCrossBlueShield.
+Anthem Blue Cross and Blue Shield is the trade name of Anthem Health Plans of Maine, Inc., an independent licensee of the Blue Cross and Blue Shield Association. ®ANTHEM is a registered trademark of Anthem Insurance Companies, Inc. The Blue Cross and Blue Shield names and symbols are registered marks of the Blue Cross and Blue Shield Association.
+Additional information about Anthem Blue Cross and Blue Shield in Maine is available at www.anthem.com.
+Also, follow us on Twitter at www.twitter.com/AnthemBCBS_News and www.twitter.com/AnthemBCBS or find us on Facebook.

 Contacts